Neighbor Link-Up & Neighborhood Association Support

 Partnerships that Empower

-As our community is looking to gain better representation and influence in local, state, and federal decision-making and policies, we have heard from residents that more information about the census (which determines allocation of federal dollars and resources to a community) and about voting issues and processes would be helpful.
-See the "Words into Action" series that kicked off on September 19 (flyer and full video available at bottom of page).
-Let us know if you'd like to know more about how to get involved with the civic engagement efforts.
+As our community is looking to gain better representation and influence in local, state, and federal decision-making and policies, we have heard from residents that more information about the civic engagement would be helpful.
+See the "Words into Action" series that kicked off on September 19, 2020 (flyer and full video available at bottom of page).

 Economic growth and wealth-building is an area where residents have voiced a need, especially young adults just starting or growing their career who would like to see Muskegon Heights as a welcome and supportive destination for entrepreneurs and business-owners.
 Some CCD Board Members are also involved with Muskegon Young Black Professionals (MYBP), the Muskegon Heights Business Association, and other groups and we encourage residents to add their energy and ideas to the discussions, so CCD can find ways to be supportive of efforts to move forward in the area of economic empowerment.